nojronatron/nojronatron.github.io/continuing-education/java-io-data-object-streams.md

 Function<String, String> quote = s -> "'" + s + "'";
 // function calls intToString, passing in quote and executes its built-in compose() method Function<Integer, String> quoteIntToString = quote.compose(intToString);
-// use assertion to verify output is as expected assertEquals("'5'", quoteIntToString.apply(5));
+// using the compose in-line to print to the console without creating quoteIntToString System.out.println(quote.compose(intToString).apply(5));
+// prints '5' to the console
 ```

 ### Primitive Function Specializations

-Primitives cannot be generic type arguments.
+Primitive Types cannot be a generic type argument.

 Function Interface has ability to use `double`, `int`, `long`, and combinations thereof.